Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 Handmade Beaded DIY Snowflake Ornaments

-Make some sparkling snowflake ornament Christmas decorations to add a little bling to your Christmas tree this year.
+This year, make sparkling snowflake ornaments to add a little bling to your Christmas tree.
 This beaded snowflake craft is a fun way to connect with the kids over the holiday break.
+You may also enjoy this creative roundup of homemade Christmas ornament crafts, which has several more ideas.

 If You Liked DIY Beaded Snowflake Ornaments, You Might Also Like: